SzuniSOFT/laravel-rule-groups/README.md

 # Rule Groups

 With Laravel it's very easy to run predefined validation rules and customize them.
-It is also possible to create your own rule by several ways.
+It is also possible to create your own rule in several ways.

-One of our projects uses a tons of validations and most of them are the same or very similar to each other.
+One of our projects uses tons of validations and most of them are the same or very similar to each other.
 This package provides an easy way to make reusable validation rule groups.

-The prime advantage of this package is the code reusability and centralized rule group controlling and managing.
+The primary advantage of this package is the code reusability with centralized rule group controlling and managing.

 ## Installing

 ```
 composer require szunisoft/laravel-rule-groups
 ```
-If you are on lower version of Laravel and you don't have package discovery yet please add the *ServiceProvider* to the ```config/app.php``` configuration file.
+If you are on a lower version of Laravel and you don't have package discovery yet please add the *ServiceProvider* to the ```config/app.php``` configuration file.

 ```php
 'providers' => [